tcpip98/wsCalendar/README.md

 ##Customizable Options
 -------------------------------------
-All of customizable options could be combinated when construct the wsCalendar.
+All of customizable options could be combined when construct the wsCalendar.

 ####Changing icon images